brycelelbach/git_p4t/README.md

 sudo apt-get install python bash make git perforce-cli asciidoc docbook xmlto
 ```

+### Building and Installing

-Then, you can just run `make` to build and install this software:
+You can just run `make` to build and install this software:

 ```bash
 sudo make install